DTaft64/.cursor-tutor/README.md

 - Any changes to the form structure will require corresponding updates to the script

 ## Support
-For issues or questions, please contact your system administrator or the script maintainer.
+For issues or questions, please contact me at dtaft on discord